 - Free trial membership – This is an important thing with verifying of payment method, as soon as you verify your payment method you can unlock the access to a free 1-month trial membership.

 - Get paid faster – This particular option is helpful for you after you’ll establish yourself on this platform.
-You’d be benefitted with higher monthly withdrawals, more payment methods, and fewer security check-ups.
+You’d be benefitted from higher monthly withdrawals, more payment methods, and fewer security check-ups.

-Now let’s check out how to verify the payment method in freelancer.
+Now let’s check out how to verify the payment method in freelancers.

 How to verify the Payment Method in Freelancer?

 via Credit/Debit card

 To verify the payment method in a freelancer via Credit or Debit card, click on the ‘verify’ option in the required section.
 Now, you’ll jump to another screen that looks like this.

 Here, you have to fill in the Card details like Card Number, Expiry date, and security number.
 Just fill the details precisely and click on ‘Continue’